fukamachi/dexador/README.markdown

   - The body of the request.
 - `headers` (alist)
   - The headers of the request.
 If the value of a pair is `NIL`, the header won't be sent.
 You can overwrite the default headers (Host, User-Agent and Accept) by this with the same header name.
+- `basic-auth` (cons of username and password)
+  - Username and password for basic authorization.
+This is a cons having username at car and password at cdr. (e.g. `'("foo" . "bar")`)
 - `cookie-jar` (cookie-jar of [cl-cookie](https://github.com/fukamachi/cl-cookie))
   - A cookie jar object.
 - `timeout` (fixnum)